Consteel/manual/docs/manual/8_0_structural-analysis/8_3_analysis-settings.md

 Each defined **mass combination** is listed as an individual row in the table.

-According to the settings on the analysis Overview page in chapter **8.4.1**, free vibration and response spectrum analysis can be performed.
+According to the settings on the analysis Overview page in chapter **Analysis types**, free vibration and response spectrum analysis can be performed.

 <!-- /wp:paragraph -->